gabigor1/project-2/README.md

 ![Main Menu](src/assets/main.png)

 Firstly, I started making the design of the App with HTML5 and CSS, while my partner was making a logo for the app.
 After we have the design of the app.
-We started to request the API to get the recipes, we figured out that we need to make 2 requests, one to filter the recipes with the ingredients and the last one to get all the data of those recipes (name, ingredients, how to make it) so firstly we adjust the URL to get the recipes to filter by ingredients and then we created a function to that join the ingredients in a string to filter the recipes.
+We started to request the API to get the recipes, we figured out that we need to make 2 requests, one to filter the recipes with the ingredients and the last one to get all the data of those recipes (name, ingredients, how to make it) so then we adjust the URL to get the recipes to filter by ingredients and then we created a function to that join the ingredients in a string to filter the recipes.

 ```